Youssef3082004/ML_Algorithms_From_Scratch/readme.md

 - [x] **K-Nearest Neighbors (KNN)**: Custom implementation using Euclidean distance to find the *k* closest data points.
 - [x] **Logistic Regression**: Custom implementation using Gradient Descent with *sigmoid activation Function*.
 Supports binary classification with customizable learning rate and iterations.
 - [x] **Adaline (Adaptive Linear Neuron)**: Custom implementation using Gradient Descent with *linear activation function* for weight updates and *threshold function* for final predictions.
 Supports binary classification with customizable learning rate and iterations.
+- [x] **Perceptron**: Custom implementation using the Perceptron learning rule with *step activation function* for weight updates and predictions.
+Supports binary classification with customizable learning rate and iterations.

 **Regression**
 - [x] **Linear Regression**: Implemented via Gradient Descent with customizable learning rates and epochs.
 Includes a built-in visualization script.